aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud/create-google-custom-cloud.md

     :::note
-    To connect to a custom-cloud service from different security groups (other than the one dedicated for the custom cloud) or from IP address ranges, add specific ingress rules before you apply a Terraform infrastructure template in your Google Cloud account in the process of creating a custom cloud resources.
+    To connect to a custom-cloud service from different security groups (other than the one dedicated for the custom cloud) or from IP address ranges, add specific ingress rules before you apply the Terraform infrastructure template in your Google Cloud account in the process of creating a custom cloud resources.